 Then, recently, several of my clients came in with dogs that had been itchy and mentioned that they had used liquid lanolin oil (Click) on their dogs coat and that it made a substantial difference to their itching.

-I have two points to make about that.
+I have three points to make about that.

 I also think that perhaps liquid Lanolin and Mink Oil provide a better barrier on the skin and coat to ground level micro pollution.